Adult social care services

 We know that for people with a learning disability, appropriate accommodation has a strong impact on their safety and overall quality of life, while also reducing social exclusion.
 However, many people with a learning disability do not have a choice about where they live or who they live with.

-Between 2020/21 and 2021/22, the number of adults with a learning disability who were living in their own home or with their family decreased slightly from 104,624 to 104,430, though the proportion increased from 78% to 79% because of a decline in the number of adults who received long-term support for a learning disability during the year (from 133,658 to 132,450).
-In 2022/23, there were increases in both the number of adults receiving long-term support for a learning disability, and those living in their own home or with their family (to 133,721 and 107,590 respectively).
-The proportion who received support and lived in their own home or with their family in 2022/23 was 80.5%, the highest it has been in the last 11 years.
+Between 2020/21 and 2021/22, the number of adults with a learning disability who were living in their own home or with their family decreased slightly from 104,624 to 104,430, despite the proportion increasing from 78% to 79%.
+This is because the number of adults who received long-term support for a learning disability during the year decreased from 133,658 to 132,450 in the same period.
+In 2023/24, both the number of adults with a learning disability who were living in their own home or with their family and the number of adults who received long-term support during the year for a learning disability increased (to 110,371 and 135,176 respectively).

 About this data